eCommerce Personalization: The Ultimate Guide

 eCommerce personalization examples

-While it may be a struggle, personalization technology is coming on in leaps and bounds – especially since attention turned to online experiences during the pandemic.
-To inspire your strategy, here are some top eCommerce personalization examples from big brands.
+While it may be a struggle personalization technology is coming on in leaps and bounds - especially since attention turned to ecommerce experiences during the pandemic.
+To inspire your strategy here are some top eCommerce personalization examples from big brands.

 1. Walmart

-In 2018, Walmart redesigned its website with eCommerce personalization in mind.
-Since then, it’s online sales have skyrocketed and this is partly thanks to the changes it made.
+In 2018 Walmart Connect redesigned its website with eCommerce personalization in mind.
+Since then it's online sales have skyrocketed and this is partly thanks to the changes it made.

 Walmart’s loyalty program also gives it an edge when it comes to eCommerce personalization.
 This personal data provides them with everything they need to create a highly bespoke customer experience.